 The FBYC Open Regatta is the highlight of the racing season.
-Typically, this event has 20-30 boats participating, some from other yacht clubs.
+Typically, this event has 15-20 boats participating, some from other yacht clubs.
 Depending on the number of boats, there will be 4-5 fleets including one-design boats.
-On Saturday 3-4 races are scheduled followed by 2-3 races on Sunday.
+On Saturday 3-4 races are scheduled followed by single distance race on Sunday.
 Awards are presented to the boats in each fleet with the lowest combined point total.
 There are a variety of social events including barbeques on Friday evening and Sunday afternoon.
-Breakfast is served on both Saturday and Sunday morning.
-The highlight is a catered dinner and dance to a live band on Saturday night.
 Separate Notice of Race, Racing Instructions and Registration are required and available for Regatta.